microsoft/autogen/samples/tools/testbed/README.md

 Before you begin, you must configure your API keys for use with the Testbed.
 As with other Autogen applications, the Testbed will look for the OpenAI keys in a file in the current working directy, or environment variable named, OAI_CONFIG_LIST.
 This can be overrriden using a command-line parameter described later.

 For some scenarios, additional keys may be required (e.g., keys for the Bing Search API).
-These can be added to an `ENV` file in the `includes` folder.
-A sample has been provided in ``includes/ENV.example``.
-Edit ``includes/ENV`` as needed.
+These can be added to an `ENV.json` file current working folder.
+A sample has been provided in `ENV.json.example`.
+Edit `ENV.json` as needed.

 The Testbed also requires Docker (Desktop or Engine) AND the __python docker__ library. **It will not run in codespaces**, unless you opt for native execution (with is strongly discouraged).
 To install Docker Desktop see [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).
 To install the Python library: